October 27, 2014, Israel

 Is this a matter of the utmost importance?

-Is this a matter of preserving the life and happiness of you and your family?
+Is this a matter of preserving the life and well-being of you and your family?

 If you have no money for such training then, barring extreme circumstances, it probably does not really have such great value in your eyes.